jackhgallagher/fantasy/NFL Dynasty Constitution.md

 - Seed 1: Division winner with highest record (total points as tiebreaker)
 - Seed 2: Other division winner
 - Seed 3: Remaining team with highest record (total points as tiebreaker)
-- Seed 4: Remaining team with 2nd-highest record
+- Seed 4: Remaining team with 2nd-highest record (total points as tiebreaker)
-- Seed 5: Remaining team with 3rd-highest record
+- Seed 5: Remaining team with 3rd-highest record (total points as tiebreaker)
 - Seed 6: Remaining team with most points scored (record as tiebreaker)

 #### Week 14 ####